FINIKKKK/FINIKKKK/README.md

 ## **I'm a Front-end Developer**

 As a developer, I am involved in creating websites and web applications that users can see and interact with.
+I have **more than 2 years of experience** in Front-end development, where I honed my skills in various technologies.
 I constantly study new technologies and trends in web development to stay up-to-date and provide the best experience for users.
 Thanks to this, I get immense satisfaction from my work and take pride in being able to create quality products for my clients and users.

 #